caizio/SMS/Readme.md

 url = {https://www.sciencedirect.com/science/article/pii/S0022519324001310},

-author = {Wangmin Cai and Peiqiang Liu and Zunfang Wang and Hong Jiang and Chang Liu and Zhaojie Fei and Zhuang Yang}, }
+author = {Wangmin Cai and Peiqiang Liu and Zunfang Wang and Hong Jiang and Chang Liu and Zhaojie Fei and Zhuang Yang}
+}

 ## 联系